-Four student documentaries will air on WCNY, the Syracuse PBS affiliate, on Sunday, May 13 at 10:30 p.m.
-The films were produced as assignments for Spring and Fall 2011 courses taught by Associate Professor John Scott.
+Three student documentaries will air on WCNY, the Syracuse PBS affiliate, on Sunday, November 18 at 10:00 p.m.
+The films were produced during the Spring 2012 semester as assignments for Senior Media Thesis, a capstone course taught by professors Steve Gordon and John Scott.

 By Jesse Cases, Harlan Green-Taub, and Emily Potts

 Expressions of Hope

 By Kelsy Franklin, James Heasley, Kylene Planer

 The Handwerker Gallery is pleased to be screening Marwencol as the second event of the )OUTSIDERS( film series, introduced by Arturo Sinclair, faculty from the Department of Television and Radio.
 Sinclair’s interests include robotics & animatronics, augmented reality, and bridging the virtual with the real world.
 The film will be shown on Tuesday, October 9, at 5.00 p.m..
 This event is absolutely free with light refreshments available!

 IC Feminists, in association with SAFER, More Than Me, and She's The First are hosting a screening of the documentary Half the Sky: Turning Oppression Into Opportunity for Women Worldwide.
 It will be shown on Friday, October 5th at 7 pm in Textor 101.

 Two young leaders from South Africa's Shack Dwellers' Movement will lead discussions on housing and human rights and screen the award-winning documentary Dear Mandela at Ithaca College on October 2 in Textor 102 at 7pm.

 Roy H. Park School of Communications majors interested in enrolling in CNPH 30403 Documentary Photography for Spring 2013 should attend an info meeting on: